Ultrafast Laser Driven Many-Body Dynamics and Kondo Coherence Collapse: Introduction

-Interaction of intense ultrafast lasers with solids produces extremely non-linear optical and electronic responses~\cite{Krausz2000,Krausz2009,Krausz2017}.
-In particular, the laser-pulse driven electron dynamics allows to track real-time evolution of charge excitations, thus making all-optical band structure reconstruction possible~\cite{ZXShen2008,ZXShen2013,Vampa2015b}.
-Ultrafast pump-probe experiments have been successfully carried out on elemental metals and semiconductors \cite{Ghimire2011,Schubert2014,TTLuu2015,Ndabashimiye2016,Langer2016,HLiu2017,Tanaka2017,TTLiu2018,Hohenleutner2015} and very recently in topological materials~\cite{HLiu2017,TTLiu2018,Bauer2018,Silva2018,Chacon2018}, where the electronic dynamics can be described by a noninteracting electron theory.
-It is now also believed that the technique can provide insight into collective behaviors in strongly correlated electronic systems~\cite{Okamoto2007,Wall2011,MLiu2012,Mayer2015}.
-However, complex correlations can lead to instabilities with macroscopic impacts like phase transitions and emergence of novel orders --- hardly captured by non-interacting electron theories.
-Examples include the photoinduced high-temperature superconductivity~\cite{DFausti:2011}, the long-lived photoinduced change in the second-harmonic-generation signal from a transition-metal oxide heterostructure~\cite{YMSheu:2013}, and the transient dehybridization in a $f$-electron heavy-fermion system~\cite{DLeuenberger:2018}.
 An ongoing quest of ultrafast spectroscopy is to investigate elementary excitations and their scattering processes, and novel phases in strongly correlated quantum materials driven out of equilibrium.
-The exciting progresses in this field of research have been made possible by the advances in spectroscopy probes like high-resolution time-resolved angle-resolved photoemission spectroscopy (tr-ARPES)~\cite{ZXShen2008,ZXShen2013,Vampa2015b} and nonlinear optical high-harmonic generation (HHG)~\cite{Ghimire2011,Langer2016,Ndabashimiye2016,Tanaka2017,TTLuu2015,Schubert2014,HLiu2017,TTLiu2018}.
-However, in contrast to the case for non-interacting electron systems~\cite{Corkum1993,Maciej1994}, it is much more challenging to understand the underlying microscopic processes~\cite{Hughes1998,Tritschler2003,Golde2008,Ghimire2012,Kemper2013,Vampa2014,Vampa2015,Tanaka2016,Rubio2017} for ultrafast phenomena in strongly correlated materials, where electron, spin, and orbital degrees of freedom are fundamentally entangled~\cite{Oka2012,Ivanov2018}.
-It is not yet clear to what extent the many-body correlation effects influence the ultrafast electron dynamics.
-Therefore, it is highly desirable to investigate how the coupling between different degrees of freedom would influence ultrafast electron dynamics in strongly correlated systems, and particularly develop a powerful theory to identify the roles of the driving field parameters (e.g. intensity, periodicity) for the novel quantum phases emerging out of equilibrium.
+The exciting progresses in this field of research have been made possible by the advances in spectroscopy probes like high-resolution time-resolved angle-resolved photoemission spectroscopy (tr-ARPES)~\cite{ZXShen2008,ZXShen2013,Vampa2015b} and nonlinear optical high-harmonic generation (HHG).~\cite{Ghimire2011,Langer2016,Ndabashimiye2016,Tanaka2017,TTLuu2015,Schubert2014,HLiu2017,TTLiu2018,Reis2018} In contrast to the well-established understanding in non-interacting electron systems,~\cite{Corkum1993,Maciej1994} it is much more challenging to understand the underlying microscopic processes~\cite{Hughes1998,Tritschler2003,Golde2008,Ghimire2012,Kemper2013,Vampa2014,Vampa2015,Vampa2017,Tanaka2016,Rubio2017} for HHG in strongly correlated materials, where electron, spin, and orbital degrees of freedom are fundamentally entangled.
+Though several attempts were made,~\cite{Oka2012,Ivanov2018,Yuta2018,Fahnle2018} it is far from clear the role of many-body strong correlation effects and how they influence the ultrafast electron dynamics.
+Therefore, it is highly desirable to investigate how the coupling between different degrees of freedom would influence ultrafast electron dynamics in strongly correlated systems, and particularly identify the roles of the driving field parameters (e.g. intensity, periodicity) for the novel quantum phase transition out of equilibrium.